Geoff Chappell, Software Analyst

 This "database" is more of a tagged file, designed to mimic the structure of an XML file.
 An XML file can be converted into this packed data format easily, and all strings will by default be packed into a stringtable and referenced by a DWORD identifier, so files that contain a lot of common strings (like the XML used by the App Compat team) will not bloat.

 It is important to keep in mind, however, that even with this confirmation that what Microsoft compiles SDB files from is XML specifically, no amount of studying SDB files or Microsoft’s documentation of the API for working with SDB files or even the binary code of programs that come with Windows—and most likely not the source code, either—gives any deduction of what Microsoft’s XML looks like.
+To know this we would need the compiler that Microsoft uses for creating SDB files from XML.

 Outside of APPHELP.DLL and other such files that are on every Windows computer, there is the separately downloadable Application Compatibilty Toolkit (ACT), nowadays rebranded as the Windows Assessment and Deployment Kit (ADK).
 This kit’s Compatibility Administrator, named CompatAdmin.exe, and a program named QFixApp.exe that Microsoft supplied only with the kit’s early versions certainly can create SDB files from XML input.
 The intention is that system administrators and advanced users may create custom database files to support applications whose need for compatibility support was not known to Microsoft for the database files that are supplied with Windows.
 Both programs are tightly constrained, but they turn out to have the whole of Microsoft’s Shim Database Compiler built in.
 Microsoft surely has this compiler as a separate program, apparently named ShimDBC.exe, but its operation as code and data that is linked in to the Compatibility Administrator certainly is open to study.